 PIPE BURSTING / SPLITTING - TECHNIQUE

-Pipe bursting and pipe splitting are trenchless methods used to replace existing pipelines with PE100 in the same alignment without physically removing the existing pipeline.
+Pipe bursting and pipe splitting are trenchless methods used to replace existing pipelines with PE100 or PE100-RC in the same alignment without physically removing the existing pipeline.
 Bursting and splitting, by using the existing alignment to replace a pipe, avoids the need to secure any additional right-of-way to install the PE100 replacement pipe.
 Bursting and splitting can be used to upsize the pipeline thereby increasing its flow capacity if this is necessary.

 Pipe bursting is used to replace brittle pipes such as clay, asbestos cement, concrete and cast iron by pulling through the host pipe a static or dynamic bursting head to fragment the existing pipe and an expander cone, sometimes incorporated in the bursting head, to push the fragments outwards into the surrounding ground.
 Simultaneously, a new PE100 pipe attached to the back of the bursting head is installed in the same alignment as the original pipe.